turbot/steampipe-plugin-mastodon/docs/tables/mastodon_list_account.md

 # Table: mastodon_list_account

-Represents an accounts of a list of yours.
+Represents the list of accounts.

 ## Examples